 - Possesses anticancer effect (Samir Qiblawi, J Environ Pathol Toxicol Oncol., 2015)

-Cardamom supplements contain many active ingredients including Eucalyptol, Linalool, Linoleic Acid and Myrcene at different concentration levels.
-The molecular pathways which are regulated by Cardamom include Oxidative Stress, RAS-RAF Signaling, NFKB Signaling, P53 Signaling and TGFB Signaling.
-These cellular pathways directly or indirectly regulate specific cancer molecular endpoints like growth, spread and death.
+Cardamom supplements contain many active ingredients including Myrcene, Linoleic Acid, Palmitic Acid, D-limonene and Eucalyptol at different concentration levels.
+The molecular pathways which are regulated by Cardamom include P53 Signaling, NFKB Signaling, Stem Cell Signaling and Oncogenic Histone Methylation.
+These biochemical pathways directly or indirectly regulate specific cancer molecular endpoints like growth, spread and death of cancer cells.
 Because of this biological regulation – for cancer nutrition, the right choice of supplements like Cardamom individually or in combination is an important decision to be made.
-When making decisions on the use of supplement Cardamom for cancer – do consider all these factors and explanations.
-Because just as true for cancer treatments – Cardamom use cannot be a one-size-fits-all decision for all types of cancers.
+When making decisions on the use of supplement Cardamom over other nutritional supplements – do consider all these factors.

-1. Will Cardamom Supplements benefit Cancer Patients with Chronic myeloid leukaemia undergoing Pazopanib treatment?
+1. Will Cardamom Supplements benefit Primary Waldenstrom Macroglobulinemia patients undergoing Ibrutinib treatment?

-Chronic myeloid leukaemia is characterized and driven by specific genetic mutations like BCR-ABL1 and RUNX1 leading to biochemical pathway changes in Oxidative Stress, TGFB Signaling, PI3K-AKT-MTOR Signaling, Growth Factor Signaling and Cancer Epigenetics.
-A cancer treatment like Pazopanib works through a specific pathway mechanism of action.
+Primary Waldenstrom Macroglobulinemia is characterized and driven by specific genetic mutations like ARID1A, IGF1R and MAP3K1 leading to biochemical pathway changes in NFKB Signaling, Androgen Signaling, Chromatin Remodeling, Growth Factor Signaling, PI3K-AKT-MTOR Signaling and MAPK Signaling.
+A cancer treatment like Ibrutinib works through a specific pathway mechanism of action.
 The goal is to have a good overlap between the treatment and cancer driving pathways for a personalized approach which is effective.
 In such a condition any food or nutritional supplement which has a contrary effect to the treatment or reduces the overlap should be avoided.
-As an example, Cardamom should be avoided for Chronic myeloid leukaemia along with treatment Pazopanib.
-Cardamom supplement impacts pathways/processes like Oxidative Stress and TGFB Signaling which either promote drivers of the Chronic myeloid leukaemia and/or nullify the treatment effect.
-Additionally, Cardamom supplements contain active ingredients like Myrcene which has CYP3A4 interaction with the Pazopanib treatment, and hence should be avoided.
-(Pius S. Fasinu et al, Front Oncol., 2019; Camille Azam, Eur J Clin Pharmacol., 2020; Oliver Yoa-Pu Hu et al, Patent, 2002) Some of the factors which should be considered when choosing nutrition are type of cancer, treatments and supplements being taken currently (if any), age, gender, BMI, lifestyle and any genetic mutation information (if available).
+As an example, Cardamom supplement should not be taken for Primary Waldenstrom Macroglobulinemia along with treatment Ibrutinib.
+Cardamom supplement impacts the biochemical pathway called NFKB Signaling which either promotes drivers of the disease and/or nullifies the treatment effect.
+Some of the factors which should be considered when choosing nutrition are type of cancer, treatments and supplements being taken currently (if any

-2. Will Cardamom Supplements benefit Cancer Patients with Juvenile Myelomonocytic Leukemia undergoing Trametinib Treatment?
+2. Will Cardamom Supplements benefit Primary Cervical Neuroendocrine Tumor Patients undergoing Cisplatin Treatment?

-Juvenile Myelomonocytic Leukemia is characterized and driven by specific genetic mutations like PTPN11 and NRAS leading to biochemical pathway changes in RAS-RAF Signaling, MAPK Signaling, PI3K-AKT-MTOR Signaling and MYC Signaling.
-A cancer treatment like Trametinib works through specific pathway mechanisms.
+Primary Cervical Neuroendocrine Tumor is characterized and driven by specific genetic mutations like ABHD6, STOX1 and PDZD4 leading to biochemical pathway changes in P53 Signaling.
+A cancer treatment like Cisplatin works through specific pathway mechanisms.
 The goal is to have a good overlap between the treatment and cancer driving pathways for a personalized approach.
-In such a condition any food or nutritional supplement which has a compatible effect to the treatment or reduces the overlap should be considered.
-As an example, Cardamom supplement should be considered for Juvenile Myelomonocytic Leukemia along with treatment Trametinib.
-Cardamom supplement impacts pathways/processes like MAPK Signaling, MYC Signaling and PI3K-AKT-MTOR Signaling which either obstruct drivers of the Juvenile Myelomonocytic Leukemia and/or improve the treatment effect.
+In such a condition any food or nutritional supplement which supports treatment action or improves the overlap should be considered.
+As an example, Cardamom supplements should be considered for Primary Cervical Neuroendocrine Tumor along with the treatment Cisplatin.
+Cardamom supplement impacts pathways/processes like P53 Signaling which either obstruct drivers of Primary Cervical Neuroendocrine Tumor and/or improve Cisplatin treatment effect.

 Foods to Eat After Cancer Diagnosis!